 Doxie Pins can be a welcome addition to your family, but you should know what you’re getting into.
-They tend to follow the rule of “small dog, big personality” and will be your best friend.
+They follow the rule of “small dog, big personality” and will be your best friend.
 However, they may also be uneasy around strangers at first.
-They inherit a bit of anxiety from their lineage (primarily the Miniature Pinscher side) that can be off-putting for very sociable people.
+They inherit a bit of anxiety from their lineage (primarily the Miniature Pinscher side) that can be off-putting for some people.

 3 Little-Known Facts About the Doxie Pin

 1. There’s no real origin story to the Doxie Pin.

 While some designer dog breeds have fascinating origin stories, the Doxie Pin doesn’t.
 There’s no definitive story at all.
 They’ve just seemed to show up.
 However, that doesn’t mean they’re rare or hard to find.
 The Doxie Pin is one of the fastest-growing (in terms of popularity) designer doggies out there!

 2. The Doxie Pin has a strictly German heritage.

 Although their ancestors were used for hunting, the Doxie-Pin is much more of an inside dog.
 They do not fare well in extreme temperatures, especially hot climates.
 They’re very susceptible to heat exhaustion, so carefully monitor them outdoors.